 Use waterproof mosquito repellent

 You’ll obviously want to bring an effective mosquito repellent on your camping trip, but check to make sure it’s waterproof.
 Between sweating and splashing in the nearby creek, most repellents will wash right off.
 Waterproof products will have staying power to last longer in between applications.
 Choose the repellent that works for you, whether it’s a DEET-based product or a natural alternative.
-You can also spray the repellent on your clothes, shoes, hat, or tent to help improve the effectiveness.
+You can also mist the repellent on your clothes, shoes, hat, or tent to help improve the effectiveness.

 Pick a dry camping site